davidarchanjo/docker-typescript-sample-web-app/README.md

 ### 2 - Define the .dockerignore
-To ensure that only the required files are copied into the Docker image, create a file in the project root called .dockerignore with the following content:
+To ensure that only the required files are copied into the Docker image, create a file in the project root path called .dockerignore with the following content:
 ```dockerignore
 dist
 Dockerfile